Cape Point – meeting place of the two oceans ?

 (B) Kirstenbosch Botanical Gardens.
 This tour is for garden and bird lovers.
 One of the world’s most famous gardens, Kirstenbosch is a showcase of all the Southern African flowers and trees.
 Beautiful views.
 Excellent shopping.

 The drive to Cape Point also includes a photo stop at a the top of Chapman’s Peak Drive to enjoy the views, and a visit to the African Penguin colony at Boulder’s Beach, Simon’s Town.
-Lunch is taken at a suitable restaurant with amazing views, en route.
+Lunch will be booked for you, at a suitable restaurant with amazing views, en route.

 (D) Request to explore the Bohemian seaside “village” of Kalk Bay located next to a small fishing port, famous for it’s quirky coffee shops and antique stores: https://www.youtube.com/watch?v=8L-nZgVczyU